nametaggle/nametaggle.github.io/ref/privacypolicy.md

 ### Facebook Permissions

-The Application may by default access your Facebook basic account information, including your name, email, gender, birthday, current city, and profile picture URL, as well as other information that you choose to make public.
-We may also request access to other permissions related to your account, such as friends, checkins, and likes, and you may choose to grant or deny us access to each individual permission.
-For more information regarding Facebook permissions, refer to the Facebook Permissions Reference page.
+The Application does not access or store your Facebook basic account information.

 ### Data from Social Networks